halilozel1903/AndroidTVMovieParadise/README.md

 4. Get an API key from [The Movie Database] (https://www.themoviedb.org/documentation/api).
 5. Add the API key to the project.
 6. Build and run the app on an Android TV device.

+## Warnings
+**SAFETY WARNING: No Built-In Parental Controls**

+Note, this app does not have built-in parental control features.
+This can be a concern for families, as younger viewers may be able to access content that is rated for mature or other audiences.

+**Lack of Streaming Capabilities**

+Note, this app currently does not support in-app streaming directly.
+Rather, this app is meant to provide movie information and facilitate a better movie-picking experience.
+Please use another streaming service in order to watch your desired movies.

+**Wi-Fi Connection Necessary**

+Note, The Movie Database API requires an active internet connection to properly function.
+Users without a proper Wi-Fi connection are subject to frequent interruptions and limited functionality.

 ## Sources 📚